 Once you have these documents gathered, you can apply for refinancing.

 Because of COVID-19, congress recently passed a law called the CARES Act that provides options for homeowners to let their mortgage go into forbearance or have the payments deferred to protect from foreclosure if they lost their income.
 However, you will not be able refinance your home if your mortgage is in forbearance.
 You must be completely caught up on your mortgage payments to refinance.

-“The logic behind this is to discourage people from sending their mortgages into forbearance just because they can,” says Shelly McEntire, from Movement Mortgage.
+“The logic behind this is to discourage people from sending their mortgages into forbearance just because they can,” says Shelly McEntire, from The Expert.
 “Forbearance should be used by people who really need it due to job losses or income cuts.
 I recommend that you only use forbearance if you have to, not just because it’s there.”

 Additionally, forbearance shows up on your credit report as deferred, just like deferred student loan payments, which shows lenders you cannot meet your current debt obligations.
-These are important facts to know about forbearance for homeowners considering refinancing because credit requirements have tightened since COVID-19 began, meaning that riskier programs have gone away and mortgage lenders are requiring higher credit scores to qualify.
+These are important facts to know about forbearance for homeowners considering refinancing because credit requirements have tightened since COVID-19 began, meaning that riskier programs have gone away and mortgage lenders are requiring higher credit scores to qualify says Lane Penger.

 Make sure that you consider all the ramifications of forbearance before you make a decision.

 Rest assured with Better Homes and Gardens Real Estate BHGRE-Steinborn

 Buying or selling a home can seem like a daunting task, but thankfully you don’t have to do it alone.
 Our expert REALTORs will help guide you through the process and will be by your side every step of the way.